 This post may contain affiliate links.
 Please read our disclosure and privacy policy for more information.

 In the 1970s, sewage started affecting the river.
 The hotel closed in the early 1990s as a result of the overwhelming pollution of the river.
-Sadly, as you drive up to visit, you can see the pollution.
-There are masses of white foam covering the river.
+Sadly, you can see the pollution as you drive up to visit—masses of white foam cover the river.
 The water is polluted.

 Tequendama Falls (Salto del Tequendama)

-Circling Colombia’s capital Bogota, the Bogota River is home to Tequendama Falls.
-The falls are 433 feet tall, impressive, to say the least, given that Niagara Falls are 160 feet high.
+Circling Colombia’s capital, Bogota, the Bogota River is home to Tequendama Falls.
+The falls are 433 feet tall, impressive, to say the least, given that Niagara Falls is 160 feet high.
 We were not lucky enough to see them for ourselves due to fog, but you can hear them roam.

 Zeafra On Wikipedia (Creative Commons)